SCPR/kpcc-data-team/data/rail-graph/ontime_writeup.md

 It's difficult to compare the on-time performance of Los Angeles' transit system to others around the country.
 The Bureau of Transportation Statistics doesn't collect on-time transit performance from transit agencies.
 Few of those agencies publicize their numbers.
 And methodlogies and data collection can vary widely from system to system, making them apples-to-oranges comparisons.

-Data from the Orange County Transportation Authority show that about 87 percent of buses arrive to stops on-time.
+About 87 percent of buses arrive to stops on-time in Orange County, according to figures from the Orange County Transportation Authority's.
 The agency also tracks if buses arrive within five minutes of schedule, but is much smaller than Los Angeles County's Metro, ferrying far fewer passengers on about 100 fewer routes.

-The Metro [surveyed other big-city transit systems in 2008](http://media.metro.net/board/Items/2008/06_june/20080618F&BItem18.pdf), and found that it performed the worst of any agency surveyed, which included Chicago, New York and Seattle.
+The Metro [surveyed other big-city transit systems in 2008](http://media.metro.net/board/Items/2008/06_june/20080618F&BItem18.pdf), and found that its buses were the least punctual of any agency surveyed, which included Chicago, New York and Seattle.
 Metro's own-time performance improved between 2010 to 2014, according to its own data.

+For story we also have
+* A graph of rail times
+* An interactive (not yet built)
+* A gif of the best/worst bus lines